xAirx/Express-Api-for-React-Native-project/README.md

 TODO ------>	Admin allowed / able to upload files, such as images when creating new dishes. -implemented  - NOT TESTED

-TODO ------>	Admin can  GET all the registered users' information  -implemented - NOT TESTED
+TODO ------>	Admin can  GET all the registered users' information  -implemented - Works